iangif/formant-annotation-tool/README.md

 ## First-Time Setup

+> [!IMPORTANT]
-Compatibility note: This project requires a **POSIX-compliant** environment.
-It natively supports macOS and Linux, but Windows users must use **WSL** (install via `wsl --install`).
+> This project requires a **POSIX-compliant environment**.
+It natively supports macOS and Linux.
+Windows users must use **WSL**, which can be installed with `wsl --install`.

 ### 1. Install the project

-Clone the repository and install dependencies:
+Clone the repository and install its dependencies:

 ```bash
 git clone https://github.com/iangif/formant-annotation-tool